 New and sophisticated technology fuel systems are being introduced by diesel engine and turbine manufacturers due to strict emissions regulations.
 New technology includes higher injection pressures burning low sulfur and bio-diesel fuels with high recirculating systems return flows.
 This process increases equipment breakdown without clean fuel consumption.
 This calls for improved fuel storage design and handling with greater performance filtration for stiff fuel quality control and monitoring.

-Fuel storage facilities must have the necessary equipment to accept, keep and redistribute fuel.
+Fuel storage facilities must have the necessary equipment to accept, keep, and redistribute fuel.
 Standard specifications for diesel storage facilities depend on the requirements of each supply chain and the final method of transfer into the engine system.
 Pipeline or ship fed terminals have high fuel turnover, while road or rail fed terminals are limited.
-These situations have their advantages and disadvantages.
+These situations have advantages and disadvantages.

 Today’s strict emissions regulations cause diesel engine and turbine manufacturers to introduce sophisticated technology into the fuel system in order to increase efficiency.
 These new technology fuel systems usually include higher injection pressures through smaller orifices, the ability to burn low sulfur and bio-diesel fuels, and recirculating systems with high return flows.
 The mean time between equipment failures dramatically increases without the use of substantially cleaner fuels.
 This requires tighter control of fuel quality and continuous fuel monitoring.
-As a result, improved fuel storage design and handling as well as higher efficiency filtration is required.
+As a result, improved fuel storage design and handling as well as higher efficiency filtration are required.

-Generally, new fuel is delivered meeting current ASTM/EN specifications, and this may have an average cleanliness in terms of particulate of ISO 22/21/18.
+Generally, new fuel is delivered meeting current ASTM/EN specifications, and this may have average cleanliness in terms of particulate of ISO 22/21/18.
 In a word: dirty.
-Attempting to use fuel of this poor quality will inevitability lead to increase equipment maintenance and unplanned downtime.
+Attempting to use fuel of this poor quality will inevitability lead to increase in equipment maintenance and unplanned downtime.

 Fuel may be delivered clean, but dirty handling systems and poor environmental storage conditions (i.e. humidity, temperature, etc.) will contaminate it.
 Even when fuels appear visually clean, filtration and laboratory analysis can reveal heavy contamination.

-The overall objective of the Supply Chain is to ensure that Clean, Dry and On-Specification Diesel Fuel is consistently and reliably available in the appropriate quality for purchase and use by customers.
+The overall objective of the Supply Chain is to ensure that Clean, Dry, and On-Specification Diesel Fuel is consistently and reliably available in the appropriate quality for purchase and use by customers.
 The principal implications of this objective are as follows:

-Fuel Storage facilities, whether intermediate or for final use, will consist of the necessary equipment to receive, store and redistribute the fuel.
+Fuel Storage facilities, whether intermediate or for final use, will consist of the necessary equipment to receive, store, and redistribute the fuel.
 Requirements for diesel storage facilities are highly dependent on the specifics of each supply chain and the final method of delivery into the engine system.

-Larger terminals may be pipeline or ship fed and have high turnover of fuels.
+Larger terminals may be pipeline or ship fed and have a high turnover of fuels.
 Smaller terminals may be road or rail fed and turnover may be limited.
 There are advantages and disadvantages to both of these situations.

 However, what is less well known is that water levels in diesel fuel also have a regional aspect (although less data is available here) The impact of both water and dirt levels has a major impact on the recommended design and handling operations of a diesel fuel supply facility.
 Some tanks are better at handling and separating water than others.
 Some filters only separate dirt and even here their performance is impaired by the presence of bulk water in the fuel supply.
 Regional solutions may be appropriate.
-Temperature variation will result in accumulation of water in storage tanks.
+Temperature variation will result in the accumulation of water in storage tanks.

-In addition to these geographic factors, the air quality can also significantly impact fuel quality as tanks breath during the filling and discharge operation.
+In addition to these geographic factors, the air quality can also significantly impact fuel quality as tanks breathe during the filling and discharge operation.
 High levels of airborne dust, particulate and water can contaminate clean fuel storage unless precautions are taken.

-It is important to note that water can accumulate in diesel within a tank even if the fuel was dry to begin with.
+It is important to note that water can accumulate in diesel within a tank even if the fuel was dry, to begin with.
 As a tank is emptied, the space in the tank is taken by air coming in through the vents.
 This incoming air can contain considerable moisture depending on the environment.
 The air above the fuel will cool overnight much more quickly

 than the fuel.
 This cooling may produce condensation inside the tank.
 High humidity environments and environments subject to large temperature changes from day to night are especially vulnerable.

 In terms of fuel cleanliness and filtration, the specification is set by the needs of the injection nozzle tolerances and the pump.
-The nozzle dimensions are getting tighter and the injection pressure has been increased to match latest requirements in terms of legislation and fuel efficiency.
+The nozzle dimensions are getting tighter and the injection pressure has been increased to match the latest requirements in terms of legislation and fuel efficiency.

-As nozzle tolerances get tighter, they require cleaner fuel to avoid plugging, abrasion and deposit forming.
+As nozzle tolerances get tighter, they require cleaner fuel to avoid plugging, abrasion, and deposit forming.
 Although particulate may be removed to clear tight tolerances, small particulate in volumes (as small as 6µm) will act as a slurry causing significant wear to both pressure pumps and nozzle/injector, and premature failure and unexpected downtime.

-It is common for diesel equipment users to inquire as to what fuel qual-ity needs to be attained for their application or equipment.
+It is common for diesel equipment users to inquire as to what fuel quality needs to be attained for their application or equipment.
 Firstly, this question should be posed to the equipment or engine OEM.
-Some OEM’s have published required fuel cleanliness levels and OEM’s may deny warranty claims if these stan-dards are not met.
+Some OEM’s have published required fuel cleanliness levels and OEM’s may deny warranty claims if these standards are not met.
 Although, most equipment will have on-board filters to achieve the required cleanliness level, in order for the on-board filters to be effective, the fuel delivered to the vehicle must be of a realistic quality.

-Poor to fair fuel quality may have a sufficient level of contamination to overwhelm the on-board filters, increasing equipment wear, caus-ing either short or long term issues.
+Poor to fair fuel quality may have a sufficient level of contamination to overwhelm the onboard filters, increasing equipment wear, causing either short or long term issues.
 Further, some OEM’s require a given level of fuel quality to be delivered to the vehicle to maintain the engine warranty.
-A single fuel related un-planned equipment upset can easily surpass the same cost of several years of a well-run fuel maintenance program which includes the bulk fuel filtration costs.
+A single fuel-related un-planned equipment upset can easily surpass the same cost of several years of a well-run fuel maintenance program which includes the bulk fuel filtration costs.